garden-io/garden/docs/reference/module-types/maven-container.md

           # information.
           defaultGroup:

+    # Specifies necessary configuration details of the local application which will replace a target remote service.
+    #
+    # The target service will be replaced by a proxy container with an SSH server running,
+    # and the reverse port forwarding will be automatically configured to route the traffic to the local service and
+    # back.
+    #
+    # Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
+    # The local mode always takes the precedence over the dev mode if there are any conflicts service names.
+    #
+    # The health checks are disabled for services running in local mode.
+    #
+    # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
+    localMode:
+      # The working port of the local application.
+      localPort:

+      # The command to run the local application.
+If not present, then the local application should be started
+      # manually.
+      command:

+      # Specifies restarting policy for the local application.
+By default, the local application will be restarting
+      # infinitely with 1000ms between attempts.
+      restart:
+        # Delay in milliseconds between the local application restart attempts.
+The default value is 1000ms.
+        delayMsec: 1000

+        # Max number of the local application restarts.
+Unlimited by default.
+        max: .inf

     # List of ingress endpoints that the service exposes.
     ingresses:
       - # Annotations to attach to the ingress (Note: May not be applicable to all providers)